Panther KF51: Panther EVO Upgrade and Leopard 2A4 Panther Upgrade

 The Panther EVO Upgrade was first presented to the public at the Eurosatory in June 2024.
 While the hull of the Panther demonstrator was re-used for the KF51-U variant, the Panther KF51 turret was fitted to a Leopard 2A4 chassis.
 This showcases the potential to upgrade existing Leopard 2 tanks with the Panther turret.
 It is armed with Rheinmetall's 120 mm L55A1 smoothbore gun but can be up-gunned with the 130 mm Future Gun System (FGS) instead.
 Coaxial armament consits of a 12.7 mm heavy machine gun.
 The 'Natter' RCWS was removed from the turret.

 At the MSPO 2024 international defence exhibition in Kielce, Poland, the same tank was showcased under the name Leopard 2A4 Panther Upgrade, again armed with a 120 mm L/55A1 gun.

 Panther KF51 EVO

 The variant to be built in Hungary, with the 120 mm L/55A1 cannon (found also on the Leopard 2A7HU tank) and a hull derived from the Bergepanzer 3 'Büffel' chassis.

+At Eurosatory 2026, Rheinmetall presented a scale model of the Panther EVO.
+While it its design is largely identical with the NMBT, it differs in a number of key details.
+Notably, components such as the communication systems, fire control system, including the main optics, and the remotely controlled weapon station, which will be supplied by Italian companies for the NMBT, will be replaced with components manufactured by German companies..
+For example, instead of an improved version of Leonardo's ATILLA sights, the Panther EVO will utilise sights from Rheinmetall's own SEOSS product line.